-Our battery packs, manufactured by Gogoro and based on proprietary technology and manufacturing methods, can be sold to service providers as we expand into international markets.
-Similarly, GoStation $^{\text{\tiny{M}}}$ curselves.
+Our Gogoro self-manufactured battery packs are manufactured based on proprietary technology and manufacturing methods, can be sold to service providers as we expand into international markets.
+Similarly, GoStation® can be sold directly to operators.
+In Taiwan Gogoro owns and operates the Gogoro Network $^{\text{\tiny M}}$ ourselves.